Two Gals and a Guy

-Two Gals and a Guy, also known as Baby and Me, is a 1951 comedy film directed by Alfred E. Green and starring Janis Paige, Robert Alda, James Gleason, Lionel Stander, Arnold Stang, The Three Suns, and Patty McCormack, in her film debut.
+Two Gals and a Guy, also known as Baby and Me, is a 1951 comedy film directed by Alfred E. Green and starring Janis Paige, Robert Alda, James Gleason, Lionel Stander, Arnold Stang, the Three Suns and Patty McCormack in her film debut.

 The film was an independent production of the Weisner Brothers for Eagle-Lion Films and released by United Artists.

 Plot

-A singing couple (Alda and Paige) co-host a weekly television show in New York City, but a strain jeopardizes their personal and professional relationships.
-Della Oliver wants to adopt a child.
-Deke does not.
-Seymour, their sponsor, is threatening to rip up their new five-year contract if they don't immediately sign it.
+Deke Oliver and his wife Della host a weekly television show in New York, but their personal and professional relationships are strained.
+Della wants to adopt a child, but Deke does not.
+Their sponsor Seymour is threatening to discard their new five-year contract if they will not immediately sign it.

-When adoption agency officials turn up, Deke goes behind Della's back and puts on an act, making them see him as an unfit parent.
-Della discovers what he did and moves out.
-Time is running short before their next program.
-Deke, to his astonishment, spots a dead ringer for his wife on the street.
-He tracks down the woman, Sylvia Latour, and persuades her to impersonate Della on the TV show.
+When adoption-agency officials appear, Deke tries to make them believe that he would be an unfit parent.
+When Della discovers his antics, she leaves him.
+With time running short before their next program, Deke spots an exact lookalike of Della on the street.
+He persuades the woman, Sylvia Latour, to impersonate Della on the show.

-The scheme fools the audience from a resemblance standpoint, but Sylvia cannot remember her lines.
-Della takes pity on Deke and trades places, getting the program back on track.
-A grateful Deke not only agrees to discuss parenthood, but even how the child they have together might not need to be an adopted one.
+The scheme fools the audience, but Sylvia cannot remember her lines.
+Della takes pity on Deke and trades places with Sylvia, rescuing the program.
+Deke is grateful and changes his attitude about parenthood.